RicardoKers/SaveMqttData/README.md

 ```

 ### Retention

 Whenever new data is saved:

-1. The program reads the existing JSON file.
+1. The program reads the existing JSON file (if not cached).
-2. It removes records older than `retention_days`.
+2. Removes records older than `retention_days`.
-3. It writes back the new combined JSON file.
+3. Writes back the updated JSON file.

 ---